OFCE/SIWU/README.md

 ## structure of files and folders

-`make ISGU data.r` download data from eurostat using some convinience function around the `{eurostat}` package.
-Install `{ofce}` from github (`devtools::install_github("ofce/ofce")`) and proceed to transformation of data. data is cached in `data`.
-A check is done each time you run `make ISGU data.r` that there is an update of Eurostat data and download the latest version of data.
-No history is kept.
+`make ISGU data.r` download data from eurostat using some convenience function around the `{eurostat}` package.
+Install `{ofce}` from github (`devtools::install_github("ofce/ofce")`) and proceed to transformation of data. data is cached in `data` but is not on the github repo, so you need to run sources files to download everything.
+Results are on the repo.

+A check is done each time you run `make ISGU data.r`, to assess if there is an update of Eurostat data and download the latest version of data.
+No history or versionning of datasets from Eurostat is kept.

 `graphiques.r` is producing the graphs which are saved (mostly as `png` and `svg`) in the folder `svg` plus the annex tables.